espocrm/documentation/docs/administration/fields.md

 * Min – a validation: min acceptable value; if empty, then no validation applied;
 * Max – a validation: max acceptable value; if empty, then no validation applied.
+* Decimal Places – how many numbers of decimal part to display in read mode.

 ## Boolean